-BACKGROUND: The School Land Board (SLB) - housed within the General Land Office duration of his or her term of office.
+BACKGROUND: The School Land Board (SLB) - housed within the General Land serves for the duration of his or her elected term.

-(GLO) - supervises the management, leasing, and sale of the public school lands.
+Office (GLO) - supervises the management, leasing, and sale of the public school lands.
 The board comprises the land commissioner and two citizen members.
 One citizen member is appointed by the governor, while the other is appointed by the attorney general.
-Citizen members serve two-year terms and may be reappointed, while the commissioner serves for the
+Citizen members serve two-year terms and may be reappointed, while the commissioner